sortofsleepy/ofxARKit/README.md

    self.session = [ARSession new];

+    // ARWorldTrackingSessionConfiguration has been deprecated and should now be ARWorldTrackingConfiguration - still using here cause I     //haven't updated the framework yet.
-    // TODO should be ARWorldTrackingConfiguration now but not in current API(might need to re-download sdk) ARWorldTrackingSessionConfiguration *configuration = [ARWorldTrackingSessionConfiguration new];
+    ARWorldTrackingSessionConfiguration *configuration = [ARWorldTrackingSessionConfiguration new];

     // setup horizontal plane detection